 One of the things that surprised me about my travel to Switzerland was the amazing weather.
 We had nothing but sunshine and I didn’t need my sweater or jacket at all during our trip!
 But I was glad I brought it when we went up the Jungfraujoch.
 I didn’t bring that woolen hat and gloves for nothing!

 Tip: Even in summer, a visit to the Jungfraujoch can be bitter cold.
-Due to the winds and high altitude, it is important to dress warm.
+Due to the winds and high altitude, it is important to dress warmly.
 Long trousers, closed shoes, warm sweater plus a windproof jacket make a visit much more comfortable.
-Throw in a warm woolen hat, gloves, scarf and possible earmuffs and you’re good to enjoy the view at the North Side of the Jungfraujoch.
+Throw in a warm woolen hat, gloves, scarf,

 Make sure to apply sunscreen and lip balm because at these high altitudes the sun and wind are fierce!